ibm-cloud-docs/vpc/vpn-create.md

     * **VPN connection name** - Enter a name for the connection, such as `my-connection`.
     * **Peer gateway address** - Specify the IP address of the VPN gateway for the network outside your VPC.
     * **Preshared key** - Specify the authentication key of the VPN gateway for the network outside your VPC.
+The preshared key is a string of hexadecimal digits, or a passphrase of printable ASCII characters.
+To be compatible with most peer gateway types, this string must follow these rules:
+		* Can be a combination of digits, lower or upper case characters, or the following special characters: `- + & ! @ # $ % ^ * ( ) . , :`
+		* The length of the string must be 6 - 128 characters.
+		* Cannot start with `0x` or `0s`.

     * **Local subnets (Policy-based VPN only)** - Specify one or more subnets in the VPC that you want to connect through the VPN tunnel.
     * **Peer subnets (Policy-based VPN only)** - Specify one or more subnets in the other network that you want to connect through the VPN tunnel.